chef/chef-web-docs/chef_master/source/ctl_chef.rst

 **Uninstall a gem**

-To uninstall a gem from ChefDK environment:
+To uninstall a gem from Chef Workstation environment:

 .. code-block:: bash